 Michigan's Safety Goal

 Every year crashes on Michigan roads cause loss of life and major economic losses.
-In 2004, estimates showed a $9.8 billion loss to Michigan from road fatalities.
-More importantly, statistics showed that every 8 hours a person died in a traffic crash in Michigan.
+In 2017, estimates showed a $10.6 billion loss to Michigan from road fatalities and a total loss of $44.5 billion to all traffic crashes.
+More importantly, statistics showed that every 8 hours, 31 minutes a person died in a traffic crash in Michigan.

 - 8% Road Mileage